kisom/guard-xcode/README.md

 * `:configuration` - string defining the build configuration to use
 * `:scheme` - string defining the build scheme to use
 * `:arch` - string defining the arch to build for
-* `:all` - boolean indicated whether to build all targets
+* `:all` - boolean indicated whether to build all targets.
+If true, overrides :target.
 * `:quiet` - only notify on errors / warnings